airshipit/sip/docs/api/sipcluster.md

 <a href="#airship.airshipit.org/v1.SIPClusterSpec">SIPClusterSpec</a>)
 </p>
 <p>NodeSet are the the list of Nodes objects workers,
-or master that definee eexpectations for  the Tenant Clusters
+or ControlPlane that define expectations for  the Tenant Clusters
 Includes artifacts to associate with each defined namespace Such as :